 Can I get materials delivered to the space?

 We are happy to accept packages that come via FedEx, UPS or USPS, but any other material delivery that requires receiving via loading dock will need the member present.
-If for whatever reason the recipient cannot be present, we will receive the material for a $20 receiving fee and will not be responsible for any damages or incorrect shipments.

 Is your space available for events?

 Yes!
 Both Brooklyn and Staten Island shops are available to rent.
 For members, a classroom is available at $60/hr, and the main space for $600 for 3 hours.
 For non-members, a classroom is $120/hr, and the main space is $1200 for 3 hours.
 Please contact firstname.lastname@example.org to book your event.

 How do I book a school trip or a Steam Wagon visit?